How to write a CV

 First of all, what is a CV?

-CV words stand for Curriculum vitae (latin phrase) that means “course of life”.
-In other words, a CV is a professional document that represents your education, work experience and your academic achievement history.
+CV stands for Curriculum Vitae (Latin for “course of life”).
+In other words, a CV is a professional document that represents your education, work experience, and academic achievement history.

-Nowadays, you’ll be asked to submit a CV almost whenever you apply: for studies, training, a job or similar.
-Thus, a CV is a very important document and if you want to leave a good impression, you should know how to build a good one.
-If you still don’t have a CV or you think your CV needs an ‘upgrade’, find below steps you should follow, in order to create a good CV for yourself.
+Nowadays, you’ll be asked to submit a CV almost whenever you apply—for studies, training, a job, or similar.
+A CV is therefore very important, and if you want to leave a good impression, you should know how to build a good one.
+If you don’t have a CV yet, or think yours needs an upgrade, follow the steps below to create a strong CV for yourself.

-First, you find a proper format online.
-We recommend you to use the Europass CV format, because it is very known in Europe, and moreover, it is very practical and you can easily update it anytime you need.
+First, find a proper format online.
+We recommend using the Europass CV format, as it is well-known in Europe, practical, and easy to update anytime.

-In order to use the Europass template, you have to login (or to create an account, if you don’t have one), and create a profile.
-Then, you can use your profile to build a CV, or you can upload your old CV and then update it.
+To use the Europass template, log in or create an account, then build a profile.
+You can use your profile to create a new CV or upload your old CV and update it.

-• A professional profile photo (only if it is required).
+• A professional profile photo (only if required)

-• Job or internship experiences (if you have), starting from the last one.
-Make sure to provide correct and clear information about your duties and your employer.
+• Job or internship experience, starting from the most recent, including clear information about your duties and employer

 2. Should I put a photo on my CV?